Security Analysis (book): Later editions

-Where the expected annual growth rate "should be that expected over the next seven to ten years."
 Graham’s formula took no account of prevailing interest rates.

 Market application

 The book represents the genesis of financial analysis and corporate finance.
 However, by the 1970s, Graham stopped advocating a careful use of the techniques described in his text for security analysts in selecting individual stock investments, citing that "in the light of the enormous amount of research now being carried on, I doubt whether in most cases such extensive efforts will generate sufficiently superior selections to justify their cost.
 To that very limited extent I'm on the side of the "efficient market" school of thought now generally accepted by the professors."
 Graham stated that the average manager of institutional funds could not obtain better results than stock market indexes, since "that would mean that the stock market experts as a whole could beat themselves — a logical contradiction."
 Regarding portfolio formation, Graham suggested that investors use "a highly simplified" approach that applies one or two criteria to security prices "to assure that full value is present," relying on the portfolio as a whole rather than on individual securities.